Russia in the Eurovision Song Contest 1994: At Eurovision

 Eurovision Song Contest 1994 took place at the Point Theatre in Dublin, Ireland, on 30 April 1994.

 The Eurovision Song Contest 1994 took place at the Point Theatre in Dublin, Ireland, on 30 April 1994.
 According to the Eurovision rules, the 25-country participant list for the contest was composed of: the winning country from the previous year's contest and host country Ireland, highest placed 18 countries, other than the previous year's winner, from the previous year's contest and any eligible countries who didn't participate in 1993 contest.
 As Russia was one of the eligible countries which did not compete in the 1993 contest, it was thus permitted to participate.
 Russia performed 23rd at the 1994 contest, following Hungary and preceding Poland.
 Eurovision Song Contest 1994 was televised in Russia on RTR with the commentary by Sergey Antipov.

-Ahead to the contest Russia was considered by bookmakers to be the twenty-fifth most likely country to win the competition.
+Ahead to the contest Russia was considered by bookmakers to be the least likely country to win the competition.
 The Russian performance featured Youddiph on stage wearing a red dress designed by Pavel Kaplevich.
 During the performance, Youddiph was joined by two guitarists: Igor Khomich and Vadim Chebanov.
 After the voting concluded, Russia scored 70 points, and placed 9th in a field of 25.
 The Russian conductor at the contest was the composer of the song, Lev Zemlinski.

+The contest was broadcast on RTR, and on delay on the Orbita satellite broadcasting system in the Russian Far East, both with commentary by Sergey Antipov.
+RTR appointed Irina Klenskaya as its spokesperson to announce the Russian jury's votes.

 Voting

 The same voting system in use since 1975 was again implemented for 1994 contest, with each country providing 1–8, 10 and 12 points to the ten highest-ranking songs as determined by a jury panel, with countries not allowed to vote for themselves.
-The Russian spokesperson, who announced the points awarded by the Russian jury during the final, was Irina Klenskaya.
 Below is a breakdown of points awarded to Russia and awarded by Russia in the contest.
 The nation awarded its 12 points to Ireland in the contest.